CrelioHealth For Diagnostics

 After identifying the equipment, ascertain how frequently it needs calibration.
 Based on the manufacturer’s recommendations, legal regulations, or internal policies of the facility.

-Keep a record of the calibration results and calibration instuction for each piece of equipment.
-Record the calibration date and name of the technician who carried out the calibration.
+Keep a record of the calibration results and calibration instructions for each piece of equipment.
+Using laboratory equipment management software can help you record everything including the calibration date and name of the technician who carried out the calibration.
 The calibration outcomes should all be in this record.
-Document any modifications that were made during the calibration procedure.
+Document any modifications that were made during the lab equipment calibration procedure.

 Some of the standard documentation a lab must maintain are as follows: